 We know it's important for teachers to partner with parents as we teach our children about God.
 Below we have provided resources to help you strategically pass down your faith to your child.
 Each age includes a video, a kickstarter to start Biblical family discussion time, a parent's guide, and development guide to help you nurture your child's faith as they grow.
+To see all the age specific resources that are available BE SURE to scroll all the way to the bottom of the page to see each age group, Birth-5th grade.

 Additional resources for grades 6-12 can be found here.